|Barbara La Marr

 Mrs. Ben Deely in 1918.

-and Ben was working as an actor.
-In just 1920, Barbara wrote scripts for The Mother of His
+Ben was working as an actor.
+In just 1920, Barbara wrote scripts for The Mother of His Children, Rose

-she also acted in a John Ford western, Desperate Trails.
+also acted in a John Ford western, Desperate Trails.
 During this year the Deely’s split.
-In 1922,
+In 1922, Barbara

-Barbara worked with John Gilbert in Arabian Love and the love carried out into normal life.
-But it was
+worked with John Gilbert in Arabian Love and the love carried out into normal life.
+But it was at Gilbert’s

-at Gilbert’s home that Barbara met her next love, Paul Bern.
-Barbara and Paul were together much
+home that Barbara met her next love, Paul Bern.
+Barbara and Paul were together much of 1921 and

 Barbara’s career continued to find success from her roles with Ramon Novarro in The Prisoner of

-In the height of her career, Barbara quietly gave birth to a son, Marvin Carville La Marr.
-A fake
+the height of her career, Barbara quietly gave birth to a son, Marvin Carville La Marr.
+A fake adoption

 Barbara’s career continued to soar as she starred with the best leading men in town including Lon